darkfeline/dantalian/doc/intro.rst

 If you

 - like reading specifications (in a sense)
-- wouldn't trust a incompletely documented tool with organizing your files
+- wouldn't trust an incompletely documented tool with organizing your files
 - want maximum flexibility (tag hierarchy, no restrictions on tagged objects (*all* files *and* directories), arbitrary subsets of tags